 Protect your child and family

-Immunisation is the best way to protect your family from 12 serious diseases.
+Immunisation is the best way to protect your family from 13 serious diseases.
 It’s free in New Zealand for all babies, children and young people until their 18th birthday.
 (HPV immunisation is funded for all aged 9-26 years; MMR immunisation is funded for all born from 1 January 1969.)

 Immunisation works by helping your child develop antibodies to fight disease.
 It saves millions of lives around the world every year.

 Babies and children need immunisation to protect them from serious diseases.

 Babies are usually born with some passive immunity to disease.
 Breastfed babies get additional antibodies from their mother’s milk.
 This passive immunity only lasts a short while, and it can’t protect your baby from all diseases.

 It’s important that your baby or child is immunised at the recommended times to give them the best protection possible.

 Keeping track of immunisations

 Start your child’s immunisations when they are 6 weeks old, for their best protection from disease.